Okill Massey Learmonth: Further information

 Born in Quebec City, Canada, he was elected a member of the Literary and Historical Society of Quebec in March 1914.
 He is buried at Noeux-les-Mines Communal Cemetery, France, 2 miles northwest of Lens (plot 11, row K, grave 9).
 Learmonth Street in Quebec City, Canada is named after him.
-Major Learmonth's VC is apparently held by the Governor General's Foot Guards' museum on Queen Elizabeth Drive in Ottawa, Ontario.
+Major Learmonth's VC is held by the Canadian War Museum in Ottawa, on loan from the Governor General's Foot Guards who perpetuate the 2nd Battalion, CEF.